 Hewitt's Double Meadow Rue features dainty panicles of purple star-shaped flowers with lilac purple overtones rising above the foliage in early summer.
 The flowers are excellent for cutting.
 Its ferny leaves emerge green in spring, turning dark green in color.
 As an added bonus, the foliage turns a gorgeous olive green in the fall.
-The fruit is not ornamentally significant.
 The black stems are very colorful and add to the overall interest of the plant.

 Hewitt's Double Meadow Rue is an herbaceous perennial with an upright spreading habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and should be cut back in late fall in preparation for winter.
 It is a good choice for attracting bees and butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Hewitt's Double Meadow Rue is recommended for the following landscape applications;

 - General Garden Use